 Microsoft introduces new SharePoint versions to make the platform more reliable and secure.
 If you want to get the advantage of the new collaborative feature offered by the latest SharePoint versions, you need to migrate your SharePoint version to its latest version.
-Microsoft recommends migrating your SharePoint based on the current version used by an organization.
-It recommends that migration is critical if your organization uses an earlier version of SharePoint, i.e., SharePoint 2007.
-For SharePoint 2010, the migration is not critical, but it will be better if you perform the migration.
-In the later versions, it’s an optional task that depends on the user whether they want to update it or not.
+Microsoft recommends migrating your SharePoint based on the current version used by an organization. uses earlier versions of SharePoint- SharePoint 2007 or SharePoint 2010 and requires a proper SharePoint migration plan.
+In the later versions, it’s an optional task that depends on whether the user wants to update it.

 - Identify your business needs

 SharePoint provides a robust array of features, establishing itself as a dependable choice for organizations.
 Prior to delving into SharePoint, it is essential to assess your business requirements and confirm that the migration aligns with your specific objectives.
 This evaluation serves as a valuable step in facilitating adjustments to project management strategies, workflow automation, and project management platforms.
 Effective utilization of SharePoint within your organization hinges on this meticulous planning, as it not only defines the migration’s purpose but also outlines the path to maximize its effectiveness for your organization’s success.

 Migration is a complex undertaking that cannot be effectively managed by a single individual.
 To ensure a successful migration process, it is imperative to assemble a dedicated team with responsibilities encompassing strategy development, comprehensive documentation, meticulous architectural design, and rigorous testing.

 - Assess your data in the existing environment